Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Introduction

+$\bullet$ A comprehensive review of statistical, ML, DL, probabilistic, and hybrid forecasting methods is presented along with their applications in SG systems considering different time horizons.
+The existing pre-processing techniques to aid energy forecasting performance are also discussed.

+$\bullet$ A number of statistical, ML, DL, and PDL techniques are implemented for two different energy consumption datasets with variable time resolution to compare forecasting accuracies.
+The impact of high variability and data sizes on different methods is also evaluated.

+$\bullet$ A comparative case study is presented to evaluate the performance of aforementioned forecasting methods.
+The analysis shows that RNN and LSTM can achieve higher accuracies with least prediction errors under deterministic forecasting methods with larger sample sizes especially in the presence of high variability.
+However, the accuracy can vary with the choice of activation function and hyper-parameters tuning which needs to be appropriately selected for a given dataset.

+$\bullet$ For probabilistic forecasting, Bayesian bidirectional LSTM (BLSTM) is considered against state-of-the-art methods and Bayesian with standard artificial neural networks (ANN).
+From the implementation results, it can be inferred that Bayesian BLSTM outperforms deterministic methods by exhibiting least error for all data variations along with providing prediction intervals for energy forecasting scenarios.
+Though Bayesian DL methods can improve the forecasting accuracy, they have a higher execution time as compared to deterministic methods, and a trade-off between the model performance and computational cost is required.

-Section II discusses the applications of forecasting in SG systems.
-Section III outlines the time horizon-based categorization of forecasting methods.
-Section IV elaborates state-of-the-art forecasting methods in detail including hybrid and advance probabilistic approaches from the perspective of energy systems operations.
-Further, data pre-processing methods are briefly discussed in section V. Section VI represents a comparative case study of energy forecasting methods on two different datasets.
-Finally, section VII concludes the paper and discusses the future directions.
+The rest of the paper is organized as follows.
+Section \ref{sec:applications} discusses the applications of forecasting in SG systems.
+Section \ref{sec:timehorizon} outlines the time horizon-based categorization of forecasting methods.
+Section \ref{sec:taxonomy} describes the taxonomy of the energy forecasting methods.
+Section \ref{sec:deterministic} elaborates the different deterministic forecasting methods.
+The contributions related to probabilistic forecasting methods have been described in Section \ref{sec:probabilistic}.
+A number of hybrid methods have been presented in Section \ref{sec:hybrid}.
+Further, data pre-processing methods are briefly discussed in section \ref{sec:preprocessing}.
+Section \ref{sec:casestudy} represents a comparative case study of energy forecasting methods on two different datasets.
+Finally, Section \ref{sec:conclusion} concludes the paper and discusses the future directions.